 - Are carbon offsets via forestry projects effective?

-- Can they scale and how is technology assisting this market?
+- How is technology assisting this market?

 - October 2019: BP invested $5 million in the forest carbon offset firm Finite Carbon.

 - October 2019: Shell launched a carbon offset scheme for fuel customers using its fuel card.
 Offsets will be purchased via forestry projects across the world including the Cordillera Azul National Park Project (Peru), the Katingan Peatland Restoration and the Conservation Project (Indonesia) and GreenTrees Reforestation Project (USA).